 I love making homemade spaghetti sauce.
 Not only is it delicious, but by using simple ingredients, I know exactly what is going into our dinner.

 Why use a crockpot to make spaghetti sauce?
 By using the crockpot you can make the spaghetti sauce earlier in the day and it will be cooking while you are out of the kitchen.
 The flavors have a lot of time to mingle in there which makes the spaghetti sauce so delicious.

 And it will be waiting for you at dinner time!
 You will just need to cook the noodles!

-A time saving tip: When I make spaghetti I usually just brown the meat in my Lodge Cast Iron Skillet and crumble it with a spatula instead of making meatballs.
+A time-saving tip: When I make spaghetti dinner, I usually just brown the meat in my cast iron skillet and crumble it with a spatula instead of making meatballs.
 It saves time by not having to make and cook the meatballs before adding them to the sauce.

 - Ground beef

 - Bell pepper

 - Carrots (optional)

 - Garlic powder